johnWilshire/contest/readme.md

 The males mature before the females.
 All females mature at the same time.

-Starting at time `0`, we pull the time of an immature males maturation from the exponential distribution with rate `maturation_rate`.
+Starting at time `0`, we pull the time of an immature males maturation from the exponential distribution with scale parameter `maturation_rate`, which is the average time at which a male will mature.

 The longer males take to mature the more mass they have, this is influenced by the parameters `growth_a` and `growth_b`.